LiveLike/livelike-docs/docs/Product Guides/reactions.md

 Imagine you want to allow your users to react to important moments in videos.
 Each video would have a reaction space associated with it, and moments inside the video would be represented by targets within the video's reaction space.
 Each moment would need some kind of unique identifier, so timecodes, chapters, or any other ID from your system would work as long as it's unique inside the reaction space.

+## Exclusive Reaction Packs

+Exclusive reaction packs are assigned to specific users so that they can distinguish themselves in the communities they are part of.
+An exclusive reaction pack can be assigned to multiple profiles and only those users will be able to use them.

 ## Reactions Reference

 1. Reaction Pack API